 If you tell him (a man) about repetition, it will only increase his sleep.
 Why should he make any efforts today when there is so much time and so many possibilities ahead—the whole of eternity? ~ George Gurdjieff

 This quote is a response to Ouspensky’s questions about recurrence.
-Recurrence is a sister idea, which I will not go into here because it is a more complicated to explain.
-For the purposes of this discussion, the main thing to understand about recurrence is that it compliments rather than contradicts reincarnation.
+Recurrence is a sister idea.
+The main thing to understand about recurrence is that it complements rather than contradicts reincarnation.

 One of the most obvious implications of reincarnation is that it can only exist as a valid theory if there is a part of us that survives the death of the physical body.
 Otherwise every new life would be a clean slate.

 From the point of view of esotericism reincarnation or recurrence needs to exist because one life is not enough to create a permanent connection with higher centers.
 In other words one life is not enough time to create an astral body that can live independent of a physical body.